phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 ```

 In the above, you run mypy as a python package using your cloned mypy repo, as
 well as the changes you've made.
-Once you're satisfied, you can push your
+Once you're satisfied, changes can be pushed
-changes to your fork and open a pull-request from GitHub.
+to your fork and you can open a pull-request from GitHub.

 #### Learning More